microsoft/vscode-docs/docs/python/debugging.md

 1. In the terminal, start Python with the script, for example, `python3 myscript.py`.
 You should see the "Waiting for debugger attach" message that's included in the code, and the script halts at the `ptvsd.wait_for_attach()` call.

-1. Switch to the Debug view, select **Python: Attach** from the debugger drop-down list, and start the debugger.
+1. Switch to the Run view, select **Python: Attach** from the debugger drop-down list, and start the debugger.

 1. The debugger should stop on the `breakpoint()` call, from which point you can use the debugger normally.
 You can, of course, set other breakpoints in the script code instead of using `breakpoint()`.